DC92/ol-geocoder-dc/README.md

 * Define & deliver stable version
 * Deliver in npm, unpkg, cdn, ...
 * Test suite
-* No babel is provided (don't support old browsers)
 * css generated from sass
 * Work with Jonatas Walker & Kirtan Desai to define the way the take over can take place

-I will be improving this package soon.
-Please come back to this page to follow the evolution Fell free to provide comments, improvements, issues & push.
+Fell free to provide comments, improvements, issues & push.

 ## Providers